 E-mail Address: firstname.lastname@example.org

-Appointments can be requested outside of my office hours in advance.
-Please email me at email@example.com!
+Appointments can be requested outside of these office hours.
+Please email me at email@example.com with a few dates and times.
+Thank you!

 RA Office: (845) 257-5500